Elevator: Methods of removing condensed water

 There are at least four ways to remove condensed water from the air conditioner.
 However, each solution has its pros and cons.

 Atomizing

 Atomizing, also known as misting the condensed water, is one way to dispose of the condensed water.
 Spraying ultra-fine water droplets onto the hot coils of the air conditioner ensures that the condensed water evaporates quickly.

-Though this is one of the best methods to dispose of the condensed water, it is also one of the costliest because the nozzle that atomises the water easily gets choked.
+Though this is one of the best methods to dispose of the condensed water, it is also one of the costliest because the nozzle that atomizes the water easily gets choked.
 The majority of the cost goes to maintaining the entire atomizing system.

 Boiling

 Disposing of condensed water works by firstly collecting the condensed water and then heating it to above boiling point.
 The condensed water is eventually evaporated, thereby disposing of it.

 Consumers are reluctant to employ this system because of the high rate of energy used just to dispose of this water.